Do these cold, short days have you dreaming about summer vacation?

 If you are paying for TV programming through cable or satellite, you know that monthly bill can really hurt.

 To cut costs without sacrificing viewing options, ditch traditional pay-TV altogether and switch to streaming video services like Hulu or Netflix.
-This saved one Money Talks News contributor around $720 a year, as he details in “How to Cut the Cable TV Cord in 2018.”
+For more tips, check out “4 Ways to Cut TV Costs to $25 a Month — or Less.”

 If you’re not ready to take that step, try scaling back on your package or hiring a service to negotiate your bill.